-Geysir Bread is basically a rye bread recipe placed in a simple aluminum pot and then buried about two feet under ground for 24 hours.
+Geysir Bread, or lava bread, is basically a rye bread recipe placed in a simple aluminum pot and then buried about two feet under ground for 24 hours.
 At about 100° C or 212° F, the bread bakes slowly, creating a rich, molasses-like crust from the sugars.
 Slather that with some butter made from Iceland’s genetically pure sheep, and you have a delicious treat that is worth a journey to this land of fire and ice in the middle of the North Atlantic.
 Oh yummm.

 We ate a fair amount of fresh cod, some just minutes from being pulled out of the water.
 Lamb is also served in generous portions in Iceland.

 I did NOT eat rotten shark meat, which is considered a delicacy.
 Call me a wimp, but I could not go there.